 I found the house at 927 N. Second Ave., It’s an unremarkable bungalow in one of many Tucson neighborhoods with generally well kept historic homes.

 I also found an abundance of street people along Fourth Avenue and in Tucson’s small parks.
 Other down-on-their-luck guys were out at former Miracle Mile hotels renovated for homeless housing.

-A key reason for my Tucson visit was to see what remains of Miracle Mile hotels and the vintage neon that tantalized Arizona travelers before Interstate 10 rerouted them to newer chain hotels with boring, corporate back-lit signs.
+A key reason for my Tucson visit was to see what remains of Miracle Mile hotels and the vintage neon that tantalized Arizona travelers before Interstate 10 rerouted them to newer chain hotels with boring back-lit signs.

-At night, the Miracle Mile lights up with the black and white sign at Ghost Ranch Lodge, Terrace Motel and more colorful neon at the Monterey Court, Tropicana Motor Hotel and others from the era.
+At night, the Miracle Mile lights up with a black and white sign at Ghost Ranch Lodge, Terrace Motel and more colorful neon at the Monterey Court, Tropicana Motor Hotel and others from the era.